-Whether it's your first house or your next house, I'll walk you through the process.
+Whether it's your first house or your next house, we willl walk you through the process.
+Contact us

-and I'll help you become a smart buyer.
+and We'll help you become a smart buyer.

 Closing the Sale in Harris County

 Let's talk about "escrow".
 When you're closing on your new house, an escrow holder is used to ensure the process will close appropriately and on time.
 When funds are held by a third party in a transaction between a buyer and a seller, it's in escrow.
 For example, in an online transaction, PayPal is the reliable third party that obtains the buyer's payment,

 and then sends the payment to the seller.

 Settling the last details like receiving funds, signing forms, obtaining the documents for loans and liens, and making sure you get a clean title to the home in preparation of your purchase gets finalized are all parts of closing in which an escrow holder is useful.

 These are the records that escrow companies usually look for:

 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds